 In this case, we can almost guarantee that your employer will wish you had the courage to tell them sooner so they could solve the problem instead of hitting the point of no return.

-With these tips in mind, hopefully you can feel prepared to make the most of your exit interview!
+With these tips in mind, hopefully, you can feel prepared to make the most of your exit interview!
 Remember this is good for both you and your soon-to-be-ex employer.
 At the very least, you won’t feel bad about how you handled the situation down the line.

-Exit interviews can be nerve wracking when all you want to do is pack up and say your goodbyes without having to rehash the reasons why you’re saying goodbye.
+Exit interviews can be nerve-wracking when all you want to do is pack up and say your goodbyes without having to rehash the reasons why you’re saying goodbye.
 But with the right preparation and pointers, your exit interview can be a productive conversation for both you and your employer!

 It can be tempting to avoid preparing for the interview and just want to wing it since you’re on your way out, but know that taking just a bit of time to have your thoughts in order before sitting down with your interviewer will serve you both.

 Not only will your nerves thank you, but it’s just always a good idea to leave on a professional note.
-Even if you don’t think you have anything to gain (or lose) by the quality of your exit, you never know when you will need to reach out for a reference or be presented with an opportunity to come back to your old workplace with the new skills you gained during your separation.
+Even if you don’t think you have anything to gain (or lose) from the quality of your exit, you never know when you will need to reach out for a reference or be presented with an opportunity to come back to your old workplace with the new skills you gained during your separation.